glouppe/info8010-deep-learning/lecture10.md

 class: middle

-.alert[The systems that made these errors were likely confident in their predictions.
-They did not account for uncertainty.]
+.alert[The systems that made these errors were likely not accounting for their own uncertainty.
+Had they been able to estimate their uncertainty, they could have flagged these cases as uncertain and thus avoided making wrong predictions.]

 ---